cheredia19/yoy-food-prices/README.md

 ### Africa

-**17 of the 25 counties are located in Africa**.
+**17 of the 25 countries are located in Africa**.
 Somalia almost doubled its food prices almost seventeen years ago.
 Below is the detail of the highest YoY increases per nation:

 -	Somalia: 97.72% annual food inflation from July 2007 to June 2008.
 -	Nigeria: 77.39% in 2016.